pearsonca/scala-commsim/index.md

 organizations.
 A somewhat separate issue is that focusing on network metrics can make us forget that the network is not the phenomena: the phenomena is some social activity, individuals working together to accomplish a goal perhaps, and that we observe the events associated with that activity.
+However, when we focus on the SNA hammer, we must reduce this process to nails.

 Throughout this chapter, we will refer to dataset and its interpretations to illustrate that skepticism, using shorthand like *the